BrianBrophy/OpenStack-Installation/README.md

 <pre>git clone https://github.com/BrianBrophy/OpenStack-Installation.git</pre>

 - Edit icehouse-install.ini and ensure configuration looks good.
-Pay close attention to the network section, ensuring the references to the control node addresses are correct.
+Within the control section, be sure the network_address_management matches the IP of your Control Node's manegement interface.
+Pay close attention to the network section.
+Make sure the instance, external (floating IPs), and internet interfaces match your host.
+Also be sure the provider/external OpenStack network CIDR aligns with the host-only network you assigned in VirtualBox because a special iptables rule will be created on the network node (and added to /etc/rc.local) to source NAT all traffic coming from this network (ie, from your compute/instance VMs) to the IP Address on your host's Internet interface (ie, the one connected to the VirtualBox NAT network).
+This is needed to get compute/instance VM connectivity out to the Internet.
+Your compute/instance VMs are not accessible from the Internet because the external network floating IP range is on a VirtualBox host-only network.

 <pre>vi icehouse-install.ini</pre>